Homelessness in Chester County

 In One Night: Chester County’s Point-in-Time Data

-On the evening of Wednesday, January 24 and early hours of Thursday, January 25, 2024, the Chester County Department of Community Development (DCD) facilitated the annual Point-in-Time Count (PIT).
-This is a national effort sponsored by the U.S. Department of Housing and Urban Development (HUD) and data from the count is included in the Annual Homeless Assessment Report (AHAR), which is presented to Congress.
-The purpose of this initiative is to determine the number of people currently experiencing homelessness on a given night, to better understand homelessness in Chester County and across the nation, and to support the Chester County Partnership to End Homelessness’ efforts to prevent and end homelessness.
+On the evening of Wednesday, January 28 and early hours of Thursday, January 29, 2026, the Chester County Department of Community Development (DCD) facilitated the annual Point-in-Time Count (PIT).
+This is a national effort sponsored by the U.S. Department of Housing and Urban Development (HUD).
+The purpose of this initiative is to determine the number of people experiencing homelessness on a given night, better understand homelessness in Chester County and across the nation, and support the Chester County Partnership to End Homelessness’ (CCPEH) efforts to prevent and solve homelessness.

 Demographics of People Experiencing Homelessness